René Cárdenas: Honors

 In 2002, Cárdenas was inducted into the Hispanic Heritage Baseball Museum Hall of Fame.
-He was included in the balloting for the Ford C. Frick Award in 2011 and 2012, but did not win the award in either year.
+He was included in the balloting for the Ford C. Frick Award in 2011, 2012, and 2025 but did not win the award.

+In 2024, he was inducted into the Astros Hall of Fame.

 Personal

 Cárdenas' first marriage ended in divorce.
 He married his second wife, Jilma, in 1957.
 Cárdenas has a daughter from his first marriage and a son from his second.

-Cárdenas became a citizen of the United States in 1963.
-In 1979, the couple fled Nicaragua and lost their home and valuables to the Sandinista National Liberation Front.
-Cárdenas' half-brother, Chester Escobar, had worked with the Somoza family, and was executed by the Sandinista government.
+Cárdenas became a United States citizen in 1963.
+In 1979, he and his wife fled Nicaragua and lost their home and valuables to the Sandinista National Liberation Front.
+Cárdenas' half-brother, Chester Escobar, had worked with the Somoza family and was executed by the Sandinista government.
 Cárdenas now makes his home in Houston, and he refuses to return to Nicaragua until his belongings are returned to him.

 Cárdenas is a survivor of colon cancer.